 Arapahoe is an old-school ski area with one central base at elevation of 10,780′ on Loveland Pass.
 Arapahoe has steep snowy terrain from its summit but the front side offers a nice mix of groomed blues off the new detachable Black Mountain Express quad chairlift.
 From the top of this lift you can access the upper mountain Lenawee triple or the old school Norway Double to Pallavicini, or stop to enjoy a snack break at the beautiful Black Mountain Lodge.

 For families, A Basin’s improved Pika Place is perfect for beginners and kids with a magic carpet and mini terrain park just steps from the base area.
 Two higher terrain parks, Treeline TP and High Divide parks are popular with the next gen of free skiers and snowboarders.
 If your kids are just starting to go off piste, A Basin has lots of snowy natural runs and bowls that are easy to get to, and test their mettle in Land of the Giants, The East and West Gully, and The Wall.

-Arapahoe Basin has expanded into Montezuma Bowl on the backside for even more double black extreme chutes like End Zone, Elephant Trunk and Max that drop off Zuma Cornice, plus a few blues that bring you to the new backside fixed grip Zuma quad lift, or a bit of a hoof on the Hike Back Trail if you ski beyond Montezuma’s Revenge or Lightning Traverse.
+Arapahoe Basin’s Montezuma Bowl offers the backside for even more double black extreme chutes like End Zone, Elephant Trunk and Max that drop off Zuma Cornice, plus a few blues that bring you to the new backside fixed grip Zuma quad lift, or a bit of a hoof on the Hike Back Trail if you ski beyond Montezuma’s Revenge or Lightning Traverse.

 Arapahoe Basin Stats: 109 trails, 8 lifts, 960 acres, 12,472′ elevation, 2,270′ vertical includes 13,050′ hike to summit elevation.